lizmat/raku-all-modules/gfldex/perl6-meta6-bin/README.md

 needs the scopes `repo`, `user/read:user` and `user/email`.
 Please note that `git` itself can handle a `~/.netrc`-file and github will accept a token instead of a password.

+# Github

+To be able to talk to github your git-config requires a section as follows.

+    [credential]
+        username = your-github-username